 Plastic cutting boards are the worst in terms of safety because microplastics could chip from the knife marks on the boar and into your food.
 Bamboo and wood being natural are considered better alternatives.

 However, there is a caveat.
-If you take a look at the edge of a bamboo cutting board, you will realise that layers of bamboo are glued together to make a block.
+If you take a look at the edge of a bamboo cutting board, you will realize that layers of bamboo are glued together to make a block.

 Many of the manufacturers use formaldehyde, a known carcinogen in the resin that binds these layers of bamboo.
 This could leach into your food and be a potential hazard.
 In Western countries with strict regulations, bamboo cutting boards are safe.
 But, in India, as regulations are lax, we don’t know what exactly goes into the manufacturing process.